godlessendeavor/mStream/README.md

 * [Butterchurn](https://github.com/jberg/butterchurn) - A clone of Milkdrop Visualizer written in JavaScript
 * [WebAmp](https://github.com/captbaritone/webamp) - A WinAmp clone that works in the browser

-And thanks to the [LinuxServer.io](https://www.linuxserver.io/) group for maintaining the Docker image!